ahmedqarmout2/raylib-jai/README.md

 # raylib-jai bindings

-[Raylib](https://www.raylib.com/) is a minimal gamedev library for C and this repository has a script for automatically generating Jai bindings from `raylib.h`, `raymath.h` and `rlgl.h`.
+[Raylib](https://www.raylib.com/) is a minimal gamedev library for C and this repository has a script for automatically generating Jai bindings from `raylib.h`, `raymath.h`, `rcamera.h` and `rlgl.h`.

-> Tested with Jai version: beta 0.1.096
+> Tested with Jai version: beta 0.2.008

 > Raylib version: 5.5